Retouched-Project/.github/profile/README.md

 </p>

 > [!NOTE]
-> **The Retouched Project and its repositories are not officially supported Ntrome Ltd. or Infrared5 Inc. products.**
+> **The Retouched Project and its repositories are not officially supported Nitrome Ltd. or Infrared5 Inc. products.**

 The project that aims to revive Nitrome Touchy!